Instrument Rating Course (IR Course)

 What can you do with an Instrument Rating?

-Contents of this Course
+Content of this Course

 Basic Instrument Flight Module

-Procedural Instrument Flight Module.
+Procedural Instrument Flight Module

-This training includes:
+This training is inclusive of:

 • 15 VFR landings at Teuge

-• 83 hours of instruction
+• 83 hours of Instruction

 • All electricity and fuel needed

-• Theory training and theory exam.
+• The theory training and theory exam

 The criteria to start the Instrument Rating Course